gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Lambda/sc_Lambda.md

 ### Scenario / Use Case

-The user wants to set the special character alphabet for Lambda.
+The user wants to get the special character alphabet for Lambda.

 ### Step